BIO-RSG/PhytoFit/README.md

 4. To update existing datasets:

-- Similar to the download script in step 3, open `00_update_datasets.R` and set the *ask_user* argument, or run from the command line.
+- Similar to the download script in step 3, open `00_update_datasets.R` and set the *ask_user* argument, or run from the command line (e.g. `Rscript [script directory]/00_update_datasets.R 'false'`.
 This will update the datasets you have already downloaded with the most recent copies (and download any years of data missing from your local directory).

 **WARNINGS:**
 - Data files will be downloaded to `data/[region]/` subfolders of the PhytoFit repository - Do NOT move them from there or the app will not be able to read them.
 - If possible, please keep the data files if you intend to use them in the future, rather than re-downloading them later, to avoid excessive traffic on the ftp server.
+- "Science-quality" products are updated quarterly (Jan 1, Apr 1, Jul 1, and Oct 1 of each year) up to the end of the previous quarter.
+Any data that is < 3 months old is "Near Real Time" (NRT).
+More info <a href="https://lance.modaps.eosdis.nasa.gov/data/difference.php">here</a>.

 ## Running